 - 7. Modify the cmee.properties file.
 Remove all property values except those containing URL values.
 Update the URL references to point to the proxy server path being used to load balance access to the cluster members. - 8.
-Now, redeploy the application on all the servers.
+Now, redeploy the application directly to the Oracle Enterprise Repository cluster.